rbgvictoria/melisr-docs-vuepress/docs/additional-documents/specify-dwc-mapping/README.md

 #### reproductiveCondition

-We map what we call "Phenology" in the herbarium community to `reproductiveCondition` in Darwin Core, which is not ideal, but the best we can do at the moment.
+We map what we call "Phenology" in the herbarium community to `reproductiveCondition` in Darwin Core, which is not ideal but the best we can do at the moment.
 Phenology in the herbarium world is mainly the presence of certain reproductive structures on specimens.
 We use five fields in the [**Collection Object Attribute**](https://data.rbg.vic.gov.au/specify/specifyschema/table/collectionobject)